Itheum/architecture-diagrams/live_whitepaper.md

 As the Itheum Data DEX operates cross-chain, there will be core tokens that represent each chain with the total supply of MYDA bridged and distributed as more chains are added.

+As an example:

+- MYDA — Token deployed on Elrond
-- MYDA — Token deployed on Ethereum
+- eMYDA — Token deployed on Ethereum
 - mMYDA — Token deployed on Polygon/Matic
 - bMYDA — Token deployed on Binance Smart Chain (BSC)
 - aMYDA — Token deployed on Avalanche

 MYDA can be moved between chains via native bridges that already exist.
-For example, you can use the native Polygon <> Ethereum token bridge to convert your MYDA to mMYDA and vice versa.
+For example, you can use the native Elrond <> Ethereum token bridge to convert your MYDA to eMYDA and vice versa.

 ---

 # Itheum Token <a name="tokenomics-1"></a>
-The “primary token” will exist on the Ethereum blockchain (Note that this is subject to change as we continue weighing the pros/cons of cross-chain adoption — as low transaction cost for the trading of data is very critical for the adoption of a platform like Itheum, we may move the primary token to chains like Elrond, Polygon, BSC or Avalanche).
+The “primary token” will exist on the Elrond blockchain (Note that this may be subject to change as we continue weighing the pros/cons of multi-chain adoption.
+As low transaction cost, high transaction throughput and security is very critical for the trading of data; we continue to evaluate the best candidate blockchain for our "primary token".

 The primary token will have the token symbol MYDA and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. mMYDA, bMYDA).
+This "prefix design decision" is also subject to change as we want to ensure the best user experience (UX) for data trading and we may alter the design to have a single MYDA token that has the same name across various blockchains (Similar to have USDC is called USDC across all blockchains).

+>The final decision on the “Primary Token Blockchain” and the "Token Prefix Naming Design" will be announced prior to our Token Generation Event (TGE).

 ---